Romantic Europe: Places in the HeartBy Rick Steves

 Or take Switzerland's tiny mountain hamlet of Gimmelwald.
 This traffic-free village hangs nonchalantly on the edge of a cliff high above the Lauterbrunnen Valley in the Swiss Alps.
 At the dawn of Switzerland's age of big-time tourism, the farmers inhabiting this tumble of rough-hewn log farmhouses voted "no" to development.
 While other cliff-hanging villages became soulless resorts, Gimmelwald survives as a traditional Swiss mountain community.
 Its two 700-year-old streets, a zig and a zag, are decorated by drying laundry, hand-me-down tricycles, and hollowed stumps bursting proudly with geraniums.

 Denmark's sleepy isle of Ærø is the cuddle after the climax.
-It's the perfect time-passed world in which to wind down, enjoy the seagulls, and cherish the one you're with.
-It's a place where sailors — out of work after the rise of steam-driven boats — decided that building ships in bottles was more their style. Ærøskobing is the island's village in a bottle.
-It's small enough to be cute, but just big enough to feel real.
+It has the perfect bygone-world feel that makes you just want to wind down, enjoy the seagulls, and cherish the one you're with. Ærøskobing is small enough to be cute, but just big enough to feel real.
 The government, recognizing the value of this amazingly preserved little 18th-century town, prohibits modern building anywhere in the center.
 It's the only town in Denmark protected in this way.

 In Germany, cozy Beilstein is Cinderella-land — touristy but tranquil, except for its territorial swans swimming on the Mosel River.
 This "Sleeping Beauty of the Mosel" was only accessible by boat until about 1900, and it still seems lost in time.
 It's what some visitors hope a Rhine River hamlet might be — a peaceful, romantic village slipped between impossibly steep vineyards and the river.
 Above the town are castle ruins with a postcard panorama — there's even better views at the top of the lone surviving tower.